Maciej4/localization/README.md

 ## Data Generation
 Running `main.py` will generate `train_data.csv`, which is fed into the neural network.

+### Enable Graphics
+*Enabling graphics will decrease performance*
+The win_on variable should be changed from `win_on = False` to `win_on = True`.

 ### Changing Write File
-To change the location where the data will be written to, simply change the name in the open command.
+To change the location where the data will be written to, change the name in the open command.

 Original: `train_data.csv`

 ```python